-Reference materials are generally non-circulating, with the exception of Current Topics Books, which may be checked out for 3 days with no renewal (refer to the ).
+Reference materials are generally non-circulating, with the exception of items that have yellow label protectors indicating a seven-day loan with no renewal (refer to the ).
 Additional exceptions may be made for faculty and teaching staff, depending on the nature of the materials, the projected need, and the prospective period of circulation.

 ODU librarians who provide reference service may supply general information concerning the library's resources, collections, and services, as well as specific aid in clarifying queries and locating information.
 They assist patrons in finding information and in learning how to conduct research to find information on their own.

 Librarians who provide reference service do not supply answers to students' assignments, do students' research, or compile bibliographies of information sources, and they typically refer computer hardware and software questions to the ODU Computer Helpdesk.

 ODU Library reference services should reflect the Guidelines for Information Services of the Reference and User Services Association (RUSA), a division of the American Library Association.
 These national guidelines address the following areas of information service: Services - Resources - Access - Personnel - Evaluation - Ethics.